Otien0/Django-Full-Stack/README.md

 # Django-Full-Stack
-This is Full Stack Web Developer Bootcamp project using Python and Django web framework.
+This is Full Stack Web Development Bootcamp project using Python and Django web framework.

 This repo invoves and elaborates techniques used in building a complete website using Python, Django, and many more web technologies.